How do I migrate from Front and keep my data?

 3. Request Export Data from Front

-Contact Front's support to request an export of your:
+Contact Front's support to request an export of all your:

 - Shared inboxes